AsarMichil/hoffman-website/site/content/post/stranger-on-the-bridge.md

 title: Stranger on the Bridge
 date: 2022-06-03T15:04:10.000Z
 description: >-
-    The quiet ambiance of this pieds à terre in Manhattan, has been obliterated by the clamor of my own thoughts.
+    &nbsp;&nbsp;&nbsp;&nbsp; The quiet ambiance of this pieds à terre in Manhattan, has been obliterated by the clamor of my own thoughts.
 Developing literary characters has me wondering about who I am, what have I accomplished and what is my purpose?
 I need to escape this funk of introspection so I set out, on this beautiful spring day, to walk across the Brooklyn Bridge.
 ---
-&nbsp;&nbsp;&nbsp;&nbsp;The quiet ambiance of this pieds à terre in Manhattan, has been obliterated by the clamor of my own thoughts.
-Developing literary characters has me wondering about who I am, what have I accomplished and what is my purpose?
-I need to escape this funk of introspection so I set out, on this beautiful spring day, to walk across the Brooklyn Bridge.

 &nbsp;&nbsp;&nbsp;&nbsp;My first challenge is to descend into the murky labyrinth of New York’s subway system.
 It’s a long ride downtown from South Harlem and I must stay alert lest I miss the stop, or become trapped by the ever-present crowd and exit on the wrong side to find myself lost somewhere in Battery Park.
 I finally arrive at City Hall station and emerge from the subterranean dimness into blinding sunshine.
 Once my eyes adjust to the light, I see the Promenade entrance to the bridge just up ahead and join the throng of people headed in that direction, eager for the visual delights that await.
 I feel a certain sense of comfort in being among the pack of like-minded people.